pippinbarr/cart263-2021/topics/jquery/jquery-events.md

 * Inside the callback function `this` contains the event target
 * Read the [Mozilla event reference](https://developer.mozilla.org/en-US/docs/Web/Events) to find out possible event types (this can be quite exciting!)

-Let's move on from here more quickly by just looking at some other common DOM events we're likely to use in our lives.

 ---

 ## The mouse